oleks/git-cli-qsg/README.md

 occurs at least every 70-80 characters or so.

-Such files (e.g., source code files) are often structured in semantic blocks, with blocks delimited by designated symbols, suitably indented, or separated by a systematic number of line breaks.
+Such files (e.g., source code files) are often structured in semantic blocks, with blocks delimited by designated symbols (e.g., `{}`), suitably indented, or separated by a systematic number of line breaks.
 Git makes no attempt at understanding these semantic blocks, and sticks to comparing files line-by-line.
 This is a pity.

 This makes Git ill-suited for many types of files (e.g., binary files).
 This does not mean that you cannot manage them using Git, but